rklymentiev/py-for-neuro/chapters/chapter0.md

 <exercise id="7" title="Acknowledgments">

+Thank [Natasha](https://twitter.com/_apfeltasha) for creating a logo for the website.

 Thank [Ines Montani](https://twitter.com/_inesmontani) for providing the [website template](https://github.com/ines/course-starter-python) for the course.

 Thank researchers who are making their data and articles publicly available.